 Cuzen Matcha was started in a Bay Area garage with an idea to bring the ultimate in freshness to matcha green tea.

 Before Cuzen, you would buy finely ground matcha powder and mix or whisk it into water to make matcha green tea.

-Cuzen developed the idea to take fresh matcha leaves and ground them in the matcha machine on demand, and then have the machine make the matcha green tea.
+Cuzen developed the idea to take fresh matcha leaves and grind them in the matcha machine on demand, and then have the machine make the matcha green tea.

-It was a great idea, so good in fact that they stared a Kickstarter campaign to see if their was interest from investors.
+It was a great idea, so good in fact that they started a Kickstarter campaign to see if there was interest from investors.

 And there was.

-Fast forward two years and Cuzen's dream to bring fesh ground matcha leaves to the masses has become a reality.
+Fast forward two years and Cuzen's dream to bring fresh ground matcha leaves to the masses has become a reality.

 Let's take an in-depth look at the Cuzen Matcha Maker and the Cuzen Matcha.

 The first thing that we noticed when we opened the box and removed the Cuzen Matcha Machine was how cool and modern it looked.

 This is a very high tech looking machine, but we are not here to judge looks, we are here to judge the grind of the fresh leaves, the aroma of the Cuzen Matcha and the taste and quality of the matcha green tea that the machine produces.